identityfirst/eKYC-Hub/Readme.md

 3. Trigger verification with Provider

 # Note
-The [OpenID Connect for Identity Assurance 1.0](https://openid.net/specs/openid-connect-4-identity-assurance-1_0-ID2.html) specification is constantly evolving and e will make our best effort to keep the code up to date.
-However, there may be some differences between the current version of the spec and the code available in this repo - if you see one, we would welcome a pull request!
+The eKYC Hub has been developed to be compliant with the [OpenID Connect for Identity Assurance 1.0](https://openid.net/specs/openid-connect-4-identity-assurance-1_0.html) specification.
+The framework will undergo compliance checks and interop activities by end of 2021.
+Should there be any differences with the specfication, we will make best effort to update the framework to be fully compliant.
+Check this repository as well as [Identity First Tech](https://identityfirst.tech) website for more information.
+Also, we would welcome a pull request!